UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 CenterPoint delivery rates typically change twice a year, in March and September, to recover costs from storm damage, grid maintenance, and technology upgrades.

-Several factors drive these rate changes.
-A significant portion of the funds goes toward storm recovery.
-When hurricanes, severe thunderstorms, or freezes damage the grid, CenterPoint spends millions on repairs, and these costs are eventually recovered through rate adjustments.
-Additionally, investments in smart meter technology and general grid maintenance contribute to the fluctuations.
-Generally, rates may dip in the spring and rise in the fall, or vice versa, depending on the PUCT’s approval of recent infrastructure spending.
-For the latest official tariff sheets and rate details, you can visit the CenterPoint Energy Rates & Regulations page.
+Many homeowners find themselves asking, “Why are CenterPoint delivery charges so high?”
+The answer largely lies in the massive cost of maintaining a reliable, storm-prone energy grid.
+A significant portion of these funds goes directly toward storm recovery.
+When hurricanes, severe thunderstorms, or unexpected winter freezes damage local infrastructure, CenterPoint spends millions on immediate repairs.
+These heavy costs are eventually recovered through routine rate adjustments.
+Additionally, large investments in smart meter technology, physical grid hardening, and general line maintenance contribute to the fluctuations.
+Depending on recent infrastructure spending, rates may dip in the spring (like the recent 16.7% drop) and rise in the fall.
+For the latest official tariff sheets and detailed rate breakdowns, you can visit the CenterPoint Energy Rates & Regulations page.

 Since You Can’t Lower the Rate, Lower the Usage